Facebook Boosted Posts versus Facebook Ad Campaigns

-With your Boosted post, your only option is to ad budget to the current organic ad – it will look exactly the same as a paid ad as it does sitting in your page’s feed.
+With your Boosted post, your only option is to ad budget to the current organic post – that is, your boosted (paid) post will look exactly the same as your organic post.

 With an ads campaign, there are several components of the ad copy and content you can adjust:

 - The heading;